zeek/zeek/doc/signatures.rst

 bitmask applied to the packet's value prior to the comparison (similar to the optional ``& integer``).

-Putting all together, this is an example conditiation that is equivalent to ``dst- ip == 1.2.3.4/16, 5.6.7.8/24``:
+Putting all together, this is an example condition that is equivalent to ``dst- ip == 1.2.3.4/16, 5.6.7.8/24``:

 .. code:: bro-sig